d2fn/guano/readme.md

       Note: When restoring you need to provide one level up as the node selected for the dump is included. e.g. java -jar target/guano-0.1a.jar -s "zookeeper-01.mydomain.com" -o "/tmp/zkdump" -d "/myroot" java -jar target/guano-0.1a.jar -s "zookeeper-01.mydomain.com" -i "/tmp/zkdump" -r "/"

+PREBUILT BINARIES

+     Pre-built binaries are available for most common platforms on Bintray